nataliagarbirasdiaz/academic-kickstart/content/home/working.md

 <br/>
 Since the Cold War, international third parties such as the United Nations (UN) have become frequent guarantors of peace agreements.
 Existing studies demonstrate that third parties ameliorate credible commitment problems, in part by reducing acute security threats faced by members of former rebel groups.
 Yet these studies exclusively marshal evidence at the macro-level, and are therefore unable to show whether ex-combatants are truly reassured by the presence and activities of third parties, and in what ways.
 Using a novel phone survey of 4,435 ex-combatants from the FARC-EP, Colombia’s largest rebel group, and an embedded survey experiment, we provide the first microfoundational test of prominent third party credible commitment theories.
 We find no evidence that third actors: increased confidence among ex-combatants that the government would fulfill its commitment to implement the peace agreement; increased confidence that the FARC would do the same; improved perceptions of physical safety; or increased trust in institutions more generally.
 Put differently, we are unable to recover microfoundational evidence in favor of third party credible commitment theories.
 We discuss potential explanations for these null findings and the study’s relevance for debates about conflict termination, implementation of the agreements and the duration of peace.

-* To be presented at the 2022 ESOC Annual Meeting (scheduled)
+* Presented at the 2022 ESOC Annual Meeting
 </details>

 <br/>